reginafcompton/music-place/_pages/02_assignments.md

 <div class="wrapper">

+  <h2>The Newberry Library</h2>
+  <h4>October 22 - November 19, 2016</h4>
+  <h4>Saturdays, 1-2:30 pm</h4>
-  <p>This course requires that students review, study, and contemplate course materials before the beginning of each class session.
+  <p>For this course, you are expected to review, study, and contemplate course materials before the beginning of each class session.
 Below you will find downloadable PDFs and links to select recordings.
-Please review these materials before the class date: come prepared to engage in conversation about what you heard and read.</p>
+Please look at these materials before the class date: come prepared to engage in conversation about what you heard and read.</p>
 </div>

 <section class="dame"></section>